HEAT PUMP

 The price of a Viessmann Vitocal 200

-Starting at CHF 7-8,000 for the smallest model, and up to CHF 13-14,000 for the largest.
+From 7 to 8'000 CHF for the smallest model, and up to 13 or 14'000 CHF for the largest.
 These heat pumps are quite expensive.
-It all depends on the installer handling your project.
-They may benefit from more or less discounts, depending on their agreements with Viessmann, and may also apply more or less margin to their quotations.
+It all depends on the installer who takes care of your project.
+Indeed, the installer may benefit from more or less discounts depending on his agreements with Viessmann and may also apply more or less margin on his quotations.

-This price is for the equipment only, excluding any accessories needed to complete the heat pump installation, and excluding any installation labor.
+This price is only for the material, not for any accessories that allow the installation of the heat pump, and not for any installation labor.

 Availability

-All types of installers can purchase heat pumps from Viessmann and benefit from a discount that varies according to their annual order volume.
+All types of installers can purchase heat pumps from Viessmann and benefit from a more or less significant discount depending on their annual order volume.

 Viessmann provides a partner search tool at this url: https://webapps.viessmann.com/dealerLocator/restapi/#/?lang=fr&country=fr

-All you have to do is enter your address or municipality to find partners.
-It's up to you to check whether these partners have real expertise in heat pumps.
-Viessmann has traditionally been a boiler supplier, and works with many heating engineers who don't necessarily master the refrigeration techniques needed to install a heat pump.
+Simply enter your address or municipality to find the partners.
+It is up to you to check whether these partners have real expertise in heat pumps.
+Viessmann is historically a boiler supplier and works with many heating engineers who do not necessarily master the refrigeration techniques required to install a heat pump.

 Regulation

-Vitocal 200 boilers are equipped with a modern touchscreen control system called Vitotronic 200.
+The Vitocal 200 is equipped with a modern touchscreen control system called Vitotronic 200.

 Thanks to a gateway called Vitoconnect 100, you can even manage your heat pump remotely via a smartphone application called Vicare App.
 You can find all the information here https://www.viessmann.fr/fr/applications-installation-chauffage-viessmann/vicare-app.html

-Thanks to this app, you'll be able to remotely adjust not only the room temperature, but also the heating water temperature, and manage the system's time schedule.
+Thanks to this app, you will be able to remotely adjust the room temperature, but also the heating water temperature, or manage the system's schedule.
 Viessmann and its engineers have set up a push notification system that keeps you informed of changes and the slightest problems with your heat pump.
-So in the event of a breakdown, you can contact your installer with a single click.
+So in case of a breakdown, you can contact your installer with a single click.

 Footprint